 Your final financial analysis should calculate how much you expect the VPPA to cost your city over its lifetime and present the results in terms of net present value (NPV).
-As noted previously, given the complexity of this modelling, many buyers choose to hire external consultants to perform this analysis.
+To assist with this modelling, the Renewables Accelerator team developed a Solar and Wind Off-site PPA Economic Calculator (SWOPEC) to evaluate the economics of potential deals.
+To assist with this modelling, the Renewables Accelerator team developed a Solar and Wind Off-site PPA Economic Calculator (SWOPEC) to evaluate the economics of potential deals.
+In addition, you might consider hiring an external consultant to perform this financial assessment.

 When you present your financial analysis to your city’s CFO or equivalent, you should also note the potential benefits of VPPAs, such as the following: